 - Contact priority creditors by phone to sort things out quickly.
 You should follow up the call with a letter, confirming the details of the phone conversation.
 Keep copies of any letters you send to your priority creditors.

 - Sort through less urgent debts.
 These are known as non-priority debts and include overdrafts and credit card bills.

 - Once you've worked out how much you can afford to pay your non-priority creditors, you will need to write to each of them.

-You can get help with any and all of the above from the kinds of debt recovery solicitors First4lawyers can match you with.
+You can get help with all of the above from the kinds of debt recovery solicitors First4Lawyers can match you with.

 If you can’t make payment straight away, you may try asking for more time while you seek advice and work out your budget.
 They may not agree to wait.
 As a result, you might need to offer something on top of your usual monthly payment until you get the advice you require.